top of page

 • We recognise the importance of promoting wellbeing to staff to support their own mental health.
 Teaching and support staff have regular CPD, and opportunities to support their personal wellbeing, as well as current information and guidance to address the impact of working with the stressors of a school environment.

-We recognise at IJS that young people who feel a secure sense of belonging are in a position to get the very best out of their learning experience and so everything the school does is underpinned by our children’s wellbeing, and in line with our vision that IJS is a place to learn, a place to feel safe, a place to find help, and a place to have fun.
+We recognise that young people who feel a secure sense of belonging are in a position to get the very best out of their learning experience and so everything the school does is underpinned by our children’s wellbeing.

 Here is what a few of our children at IJS have to say: